shopware5/devdocs/source/blog/_posts/2017-09-25-ajax-panel.md

 ---

 In this blog post I want to present the concept of our ajax based panel system which we use in our B2B-Suite.
-In the B2B-Suite we had to develop a backend user interface inside the shopware frontend.
+In the B2B-Suite we had to develop a backend user interface inside the Shopware frontend.

 On a single page in a typical backend view you may find:
 * list of entities